 Being able to connect wirelessly to your robotic vacuum cleaner is a godsend when you’re away from home and need to check in on the cleaning process.
 Some of these vacuums even allow for automatic scheduling which helps you to plan out cleaning in advance, even during the times you’re away.

 You will pay a premium for a robotic vacuum cleaner compared to a standard upright vacuum.
-However, the top choices featured on this page do vary in price.
+However, the prices of quality robotic vacuums do vary.

 Generally, the higher the price, the more cleaning power you’ll get out of your chosen device.

 Pricier robotic vacuum cleaners tend to have better AI and excellent room-mapping abilities.
 Less-expensive robotic vacuum cleaners feature more basic cleaning options and may lack some of the scheduling features seen in top-shelf models.

 Though very convenient and useful, there are some potential downsides to robotic vacuums that you should be aware of before you buy one.